thomasfinstad/terraform-provider-vyos-rolling/docs/resources/vpn_openconnect_accounting_mode.md

 description: |-
-  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts. vpn⯯SSL VPN OpenConnect, AnyConnect compatible server⯯Accounting for users OpenConnect VPN Sessions⯯Accounting mode used by this server
+  ~> This resource is global, having more than one resource of this type will cause configuration drift and possibly conflicts.
+  Virtual Private Network (VPN)⯯SSL VPN OpenConnect, AnyConnect compatible server⯯Accounting for users OpenConnect VPN Sessions⯯Accounting mode used by this server
 ---

 # vyos_vpn_openconnect_accounting_mode (Resource)